IBM/universal-connectors/README.md

 ## Monitoring UC connections

-The Univer***REMOVED***l connector is monitored via tools that are already familiar to Guardium Data Protection and Guardium Insights users, for example [this page](https://www.ibm.com/docs/en/guardium/11.4?topic=started-data-activity-monitoring) in GDP and [this page](xxx) in GI.
+The Univer***REMOVED***l connector is monitored via tools that are already familiar to Guardium Data Protection and Guardium Insights users.
+As well as some unique tools that can be found in the following links.

 a. [separate readme for GDP UC monitoring, based off existing GDP doc]